 LIBERIA: Inspire Girls teachers Peter Jomah in Gardnerville, Liberia and Timothy MacKenzie in Hull, Massachusetts are planning to have their students meet with each other as soon as the new students in Liberia settle into their new school year.
 They are each having 15-20 of their 15-16 year old students meet via Google Hangout from each other’s classrooms once every 3 weeks.
 The USA class meets at the beginning of their school day and the Liberia class between the 2 shifts of students that attend their school.
 The USA students are mostly girls from an international club that meets after school and the Liberia students are more of a mix.
 They are beginning by having their students become familiar with the 5 Inspire Girls teacher resources and then have the students meet each other, share about their respective schools and communities.
 In the second call they will share about what are family, cultural, and community expectations with regard to girls pursuing careers in technology.
 In the third call they will select the teacher resource that they want to work on together.
 Their students have the option to make a change to the WCE list if they think of a better resource for teachers in Africa to inspire girls to pursue careers in technology.
 The students will archive the conversations on Google Hangout and post them on YouTube.
 This pairing is being assisted by Yvonne, a volunteer business tech mentor, and by Leroy Beldeh, WCE Field Associate for Liberia.

 Peter Jomah is currently a computer science teacher at New Jerusalem High School in Gardnersville, Liberia.
 He has been teaching computer science for K-12 and school drop out kids since 2009.
 In addition to his computer software skill he is also a hardware technician.
 He has served as IT consultant for few institutions.
-At iEARN-Liberia, he was actively involve with several iEARN projects including Computers for Girls project of World Computer Exchange where he was part of a team that trained over 25 “out of school girls”.
+At iEARN-Liberia, he was actively involve with several iEARN projects including the Inspire Girls project of World Computer Exchange where he was part of a team that trained over 25 “out of school girls”.
 He is a senior student of the University of Liberia studying Accounting and Management.
 Prior to attending the University of Liberia, He studied Computer Hardware (A+) at AGREDS in Ghana and also studied Computer Networking (N+) at the Ghana-India Kofi Annan Center of Excellence in IT (KACE) in Ghana between 2005 and 2006.
 He is happily married and the union is blessed with four children.
 He and his students are eager to work on the Inspire Girls pilot with the history teacher and his students from the Hull High School in Massachusetts, USA.
 They will work together to develop an on-line student learning project to help inspire girls to pursue careers in technology.

 Timothy MacKenzie is a history teacher at Hull High School in Massachusetts, USA.
 He has been a teacher for 15 years.
 He held an administrative post in his prior high school.
 He advises an after school international club and has taken them on trips to a few different countries.
 He has been active in politics and was elected as one of 5 members of the Board that manages his local town of 10,000.
 He received a Juris Doctor from Suffolk University and has practiced law.
 He is married and the father of 3 adult sons.
 He and his club are eager to participate in the Inspire Girls pilot with the computer science teacher at the New Jerusalem High School in Gardnerville, Liberia.
 They will work together to develop an on-line student learning project to help inspire girls to pursue careers in technology.